 When you volunteer at the Dumb Friends League, you’re joining a family of volunteers and staff committed to providing love and support for the homeless pets and equines in our care.
 As a volunteer, you’ll be rewarded for your efforts through recognition events and awards—and best of all, you’ll be helping homeless animals receive the loving care and second chances for happiness they deserve.

 Together, we can end animal homelessness and suffering!

 For more information, please call (303) 751-5772, Ext.
 7311.

-Volunteers must be at least 16 years old (some positions require individuals to be at least 18 years of age) and be able to make a commitment of approximately three hours per week for six months at our shelters, or three hours a week for three months at our Harmony Equine Center.
+Volunteers must be at least 16 years old (some positions require individuals to be at least 18 years of age) and be able to make a commitment of approximately three hours per week for six months at our shelters in Denver or Castle Rock, or three hours a week for three months at our Harmony Equine Center in Franktown.

 - Complete the application - If your availability and interests coincide with available volunteer positions, we'll contact you to schedule you for a volunteer orientation.

 - Attend orientation - Each volunteer attends a two-and-a-half-hour orientation where we provide an overview of our services, philosophies, an introduction to our volunteer program and a tour of the shelter.